-Number
+Nun Number

 Shareholders Ordinary Preference

-Magnus Energy Group Ltd. 139,300,000 -
+Magnus Energy Group Ltd. 139,300,002

-Advanced Assets Management Ltd 53,200,000 -
+Advanced Assets Management Ltd 53,200,000

-d.
-Voting Rights
+Voting Rights d.

-The voting rights attached to each class of equity security are as follows: Ordinary shares e.
-20 Largest Shareholders - Ordinary Shares
+The voting rights attached to each class of equity security are as follows: Ordinary shares

-- Each ordinary share is entitled to one vote when a poll is called, otherwise each member present at a meeting or by proxy has one vote on a show of hands.
+Each ordinary share is entitled to one vote when a poll is called, otherwise each member present at a meeting or by proxy has one vote on a show of hands.